Chinese New Year Sayings

-Well, there’s many different ways of expressing Happy Chinese New Year greetings, wishes and sayings.
+There are many different ways of expressing Happy Chinese New Year greetings, wishes, and sayings.
 Some are popular.
 Some are formal.
 Some are short.
-Some are long, formal, traditional and a bit over the top.
+Some are long, formal, traditional, and slightly over the top.

-A short popular phrase that many are familiar with is “Gung Hey Fat Choy”.
-Oddly enough, this doesn’t actually mean “Happy New year”.
-Instead, these Cantonese words mean “Happiness Prosperity “; in Mandarin, it’d be “Gong Xi Fa Cai”.
+One phrase that many are familiar with is “Gung Hey Fat Choy.”
+Oddly enough, this doesn’t mean “Happy New year.”

-But people generally understand it to symbolically mean “Happy New Year” anyway.
+However, in use, people generally understand it to express “Happy New Year” anyway.

-In reality, there’s only a few common & popular Chinese New Year phrases that you need to know and we’ve just looked at one already.
-But to take it a step further, we’re going to a bit of a deep-dive and give you more options and better understanding.
+There are only a few common, popular Chinese New Year phrases that you need to know and, we’ve just looked at one already.
+But to take it a step further, we’re going to a bit of a deep-dive and give you more options and a better understanding.

-Take note that since the focus is on Mandarin (not going into the popular dialect phrases – this would get much too long!), and the Pinyin is listed, there will not be the typical roll-over for Mandarin/Cantonese pop-up as found elsewhere on the site.
+Since the focus is on Mandarin (not going into the popular dialect phrases – this would get much too long!), and the Pinyin (Chinese Romanization) is listed, there will not be the typical roll-over for Mandarin/Cantonese pop-up as found elsewhere on the site.

 Choosing How to Say Happy New Year